pyfyre/docs/README.md

-# docs
+# PyFyre Documentation
-Documentation for PyFyre
+This is the Documentation Repository for PyFyre.